Top 9 Reasons to Get Renters’ Insurance

 Repair or replacement of property damaged by yourself

 There might come a time when you unintentionally damage your own property.
-Whether you ruin your rug because of water overflowing from the washroom or something screwed to the ceiling falls and damages the sofa, you can call it in and your insurance provider will shoulder the cost of repair or replacement, depending on the specifics of your policy.
+Whether you ruin your rug because of water overflowing from the washroom or something screwed to the ceiling falls.
+If it then damages the sofa, you can call it in and your insurance provider will shoulder the cost of repair or replacement, depending on the specifics of your policy.

 Coverage for living expenses while the rented space is inhabitable

-A renters’ insurance policy will also have coverage for situations where you are ‘forced’ to rent another space and incur additional living expenses for reasons covered in the policy.
+A renters’ insurance policy will also have coverage for situations where you are ‘forced’ to rent another space.
+You will incur additional living expenses for reasons covered in the policy.
 For example, when the property becomes uninhabitable due to flood or fire.

 Very affordable peace of mind

-When buying a renters’ insurance, there are a few important things to remember:
+When buying renters’ insurance, there are a few important things to remember:

-- Always have your payments up-to-date.
-You can choose to pay monthly, but if you can afford to pay annually, this assures you that your policy is active and in place at any given time of the year.
-Your policy, no matter how many millions it might cover, would not do you any good if it is not active due to a payment you missed.
+- You can choose to pay monthly or annually, but if you can afford to pay annually, this assures you that your policy is active and in place at any given time of the year.

-- These insurance policies are not a one-size-fits-all where everyone gets the same coverage and pays the same amount each month or each year.
-Depending on your assets and personal circumstances or net worth, and of course your budget, you can increase or decrease your coverage.
+- Insurance policies are not one-size-fits-all.
+Depending on your assets, personal circumstances, net worth, and budget, you can increase or decrease your coverage.

 - Check your options.
-There are many insurance providers who can give you quotes online or brokers who would be able to help you choose the best coverage depending on your needs.
+Many insurance providers can give you quotes online or brokers who can help you choose the best coverage depending on your needs.